infosecn1nja/Red-Teaming-Toolkit/README.md

 * **LaZagne** project is an open source application used to retrieve lots of passwords stored on a local computer. https://github.com/AlessandroZ/LaZagne
 * **mimipenguin** a tool to dump the login password from the current linux desktop user.
 Adapted from the idea behind the popular Windows tool mimikatz. https://github.com/huntergregal/mimipenguin
 * **PsExec** is a light-weight telnet-replacement that lets you execute processes on other systems, complete with full interactivity for console applications, without having to manually install client software. https://docs.microsoft.com/en-us/sysinternals/downloads/psexec
+* **PSAttack** combines some of the best projects in the infosec powershell community into a self contained custom PowerShell console. https://github.com/jaredhaight/PSAttack

 ## Establish Foothold
 * **Tunna** is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments. https://github.com/SECFORCE/Tunna